Christian Vassilakis

-Christian Vassilakis Garcia (born 28 February 2001), known as Vassi, is a Spanish professional footballer who plays as a forward for Móstoles on loan from Real Madrid Castilla.
+Christian Vassilakis Garcia (born 28 February 2001), known as Vassi, is a Spanish professional footballer who plays as a forward for Tercera Federación club Alzira.

 Career

-Born in Valencia, Vassilakis played for Valencia, Villarreal and UD Alboraya growing up before joining Real Madrid in 2017.
+Born in Valencia, Vassilakis played for Valencia, Villarreal and Alboraya growing up before joining Real Madrid in 2017.
 In September 2020, he joined Liga Portugal 2 side Arouca on a season-long loan deal.
 On 1 November 2020, Vassilakis made his professional debut, coming on as a substitute in a 2–1 win over Vizela.
 In August 2021, he joined Primera División RFEF side Tudelano on loan for the season.
 On 28 January 2022, he dropped down a division to join Móstoles on loan until the end of the season.

 Personal life

 Vassilakis holds both Spanish and Greek citizenship.
+He is married to Spanish journalist and author Valeria Vegas.